MikeWalkden/SCAPE/04 Precompiled executables/SCAPE_Binaries_Inc247/GFortran/Superseded/Readme.txt

 ENGINE.dll - the SCAPE engine

 RUN_SCAPE.exe - the free-standing SCAPE application

+***
+Note that this has been deleted (2nd April 2019) - the source code has been updated and I don't have access to a GFortran compiler
+***

 This is compiled with Visual Studio Express 2013:
 ================================================